 The Audit Committee of the Board of Directors has appointed PricewaterhouseCoopers LLP, an independent registered public accounting firm, to audit our financial statements for the fiscal year ending December 26, 2020, and the effectiveness of our internal control over financial reporting as of December 26, 2020.
-PricewaterhouseCoopers LLP was our independent registered public accounting firm for the fiscal year ended December 28, 2019, and audited our financial statements for the fiscal year ended December 28, 2019.
+PricewaterhouseCoopers LLP was our independent registered public accounting firm for the fiscal year ended December 28, 2019, and audited our financial statements for the fiscal year ended December 28, 2019, and the effectiveness of our internal control over financial reporting as of December 28, 2019.
 PricewaterhouseCoopers LLP has served as our auditor since 1999.
-The members of the Audit Committee and Board of Directors believe that the continued retention of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm is in our best interests of our shareholders.
+The members of the Audit Committee and Board of Directors believe that the continued retention of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm is in our best interests and the best interests of our shareholders.
 The Audit Committee proposes that the shareholders ratify this appointment for the fiscal year ending December 26, 2020.
 We expect that a representative of PricewaterhouseCoopers LLP will be present at the Annual Meeting, with the opportunity to make a statement if he or she so desires, and will be available to respond to appropriate questions.